Wipfli logo

-Accounting for Contract Incentives
+Accounting for contract incentives

-An institution enters into a number of long-term contracts for services and software, including the core processing system and debit and credit card payment systems.
 To obtain these contracts, vendors may provide various incentives such as an upfront payment to the institution or reduced or no payments for a certain period of time.
-This article will discuss factors and principles an institution should consider to properly account for contract incentives.

 Matching

-When an institution receives an incentive payment in advance, the first question usually asked is, “Can I recognize the incentive as income immediately?”
-To answer this question, let’s assume an institution receives $100,000 from a vendor to sign a 7-year contract with the vendor.
+To answer this question, let’s assume the institution receives $100,000 from a vendor to sign a seven-year contract with the vendor.
 During the contract, the vendor will provide certain services in exchange for a $13,095 monthly payment from the institution.

-Using this concept, it would be appropriate to match all of the cash flows for the contract to the periods in which the services were performed by the vendor.
-Total cash flows in our example equal $1 million ($13,095 x 84 months - $100,000 = $1 million).
-Generally, the institution should then recognize expense of $11,905 per month for the services it receives ($1 million ÷ 84 months).
-To do this, the institution would defer the initial $100,000 incentive payment and amortize this over the 84 months as an offset to the expense recognized for the monthly payments as follows:
+Based on this guidance, the incentive received from the vendor should be recognized over the contract period.
+Total cash flows in the example equal $1 million ($13,095 x 84 months - $100,000 = $1 million).
+Generally, the institution should then recognize an expense of $11,905 per month for the services it receives ($1 million ÷ 84 months).

 Entry to record contract incentive: